History of TOA ~From 1908 to 2008~

 11 November, 1963

-Overseas Department established (now the International Division)
+Established Overseas Department (Currently called as International Division)

 Fiscal consolidation and corporate management plan